By Jill Chivers

 Style stress is something we’ve become interested in here at 16 Style Types.
 How do women of the 16 Style Types become style stressed?
 What triggers or causes style stress in one Style Type, but not another?
 What does style stress feel like, or how is it experienced, by women of different Style Types?
 And most critically, how can women of varying Style Types reduce the style stress they encounter and manage the style stress they experience?

-This is the focus of this four-part series on style stress, with this article focus on women who have ST (for Sensing and Thinking) in their four letter Style Type code.
+This is the focus of this four-part series on style stress, with this article focuses on The Style Pragmatist – women who have ST (for Sensing and Thinking) in their four letter Style Type code.

 Is Style Stress Real?